March 3, 2025

 Transcriptions

 With over 2 billion users, YouTube is the second-most visited website in the world.
-Starting a channel and having a presence there is common sense—but you need to create and edit engaging videos to see success in growing your channel.
+Starting a channel and having a presence there is common sense—but the difference between channels that fade into obscurity and those that thrive often comes down to one thing: how well you edit your videos.

-This article will teach you two ways to edit YouTube videos, share eight key tips, and introduce you to a few editing tools.
+This article will teach you two practical ways to edit YouTube videos, share eight actionable tips to help your channel grow, and introduce you to editing tools that won't require a film degree to master.

 Follow this step-by-step guide to learn how to edit videos inside YouTube.